 13.89.3.1 Required Space.
-For a Development Proposal containing new Office Uses, Innovation Office Space within the PUD-5 District must occupy Gross Floor Area equal to, or in excess of, the amount of Gross Floor Area that is five percent (5%) of the New Gross Floor Area approved in the Final Development Plan for Office Uses.
+BuildingsFor a Development Proposal containing new Office Uses, Innovation Office Space within the PUD-5 District shall include Innovation Space that occupiesmust occupy Gross Floor Area equal to, or in excess of, the amount of Gross Floor Area that is five percent (5%) of the New Gross Floor Area approved in the Final Development Plans for commercial uses other than residential and ActivePlan for Office Uses.
 Existing Gross Floor Area within the PUD-5 District may be used to meet this requirement.
 Where at least 40,000 square feet of Innovation Office Space is required, Innovation Office Space may be distributed in separate buildings, provided, however, that each separate "unit" of Innovation Office Space, contains at least 20,000 square feet.
 If less than 40,000 square feet of Innovation Office Space is required to be contained in the PUD-5 District, the Innovation Office Space must be contained in a single building.

-Developers of properties within the PUD-5 District may collaborate with property owners in adjacent zoning districts in the Kendall Square area to develop joint Innovation Office Space Plan.
+Developers of properties within the PUD-5 District may collaborate with other developers in adjacent zoning districts in the Kendall Square area to develop a joint Innovation Office Space Plan.
 In such a case, the total square footage of joint Innovation Office Space must be large enough to satisfy the sum of the requirements, if any, for such participating developers and zoning districts.

 13.89.3.2 Characteristics.
-For the purposes of this Section 13.89.3, the required Innovation Office Space shall have the following characteristics:
+For the purposes of this Section 13.89.3, Innovation Office Space shall have the following characteristics:

-- a.
-Durations of lease agreements (or other similar occupancy agreements) with individual business entities shall be for periods of approximately one (1) month. - b.
-No single business entity may occupy more than 2,000 square feet or 10% of the entire Innovation
+(a)Durations of lease agreements (or other similar occupancy agreements) with individual business entities shall be for periods of approximately one (1) month.

-Office Space required to be provided in the PUD-5 District, whichever is greater.
+(b)No single business entity may occupy more than 2,000 square feet or 10% of the entire Innovation Office Space required to be provided in the PUD-5 District, whichever is greater.

-- c.
-The average size of separately contracted private suites may not exceed 200 square feet of GFA. - d.
-Innovation Office Space shall include shared resources (i.e., co-working areas, conference space, office equipment, supplies and kitchens) available to all tenants and must occupy at least 50% of the Innovation Office Space. - e.
-Individual entities occupying Innovation Office Space may include small business incubators, small research laboratories, office space for investors and entrepreneurs, facilities for teaching and for theoretical, basic and applied research, product development and testing and prototype fabrication or production of experimental products. - 13.89.3.3 Variations.
+(c)The average size of separately contracted private suites may not exceed 200 square feet of GFA.

+(d) Innovation Office Space shall include shared resources (i.e., coworking areas, conference space, office equipment, supplies and kitchens) available to all tenants and must occupy at least 50% of the Innovation Office Space.

+(e) Individual entities occupying Innovation Office Space may include small business incubators, small research laboratories, office space for investors and entrepreneurs, facilities for teaching and for theoretical, basic and applied research, product development and testing and prototype fabrication or production of experimental products;

+(b)Innovation Space shall be available on short-term flexible leases (or other similar agreement) of small Gross Floor Areas; and 13.89.3.3 Variations.
 In approving a Final Development Plan or a Minor Amendment to a Final Development Plan, the Planning Board may allow variations in the specific standards and characteristics set forth Sections 13.89.3.1 and 13.89.3.2 above, if the Planning Board finds that the Innovation Office Space, as proposed, will be consistent with the purposes of these standards and characteristics.